*** 20th Anniversary: 2003 to 2023 ***

 Code of Ethics

-• Responsibility for environmental stewardship, protection of the public
+• Responsibility for public safety, environmental stewardship

-• Safety and welfare of all persons
+• Everyone's safety and welfare

 • Competence